waynodiablo/Oystercard/yelpv1.md

 Now, once the method is run, Rails will take a user back to the list of restaurants.

-Finally, update `app/views/restaurants/index.html.erb` to display the actual reviews, which you can get at by calling `restaurants.reviews.each` and iterating over them.
-You'll want to do the same for `app/views/restaurants/show.html.erb`.
+Finally, update `app/views/restaurants/index.html.(erb/haml)` to display the actual reviews, which you can get at by calling `restaurants.reviews.each` and iterating over them.
+You'll want to do the same for `app/views/restaurants/show.html.(erb/haml)`.
 Use something like this inside of your each loop:

+erb:
 ```erb
 <h3>Reviews for <%= restaurant.name %></h3>